biolink/biolink-model/docs/Association.md

  * [GenotypeToPhenotypicFeatureAssociation](GenotypeToPhenotypicFeatureAssociation.md) - Any association between one genotype and a phenotypic feature, where having the genotype confers the phenotype, either in isolation or through environment
  * [GenotypeToThingAssociation](GenotypeToThingAssociation.md)
  * [GenotypeToVariantAssociation](GenotypeToVariantAssociation.md) - Any association between a genotype and a sequence variant.
+ * [MaterialSampleDerivationAssociation](MaterialSampleDerivationAssociation.md) - An association between a material sample and the material entity it is derived from
+ * [MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md) - An association between a material sample and a disease or phenotype
+ * [MaterialSampleToThingAssociation](MaterialSampleToThingAssociation.md) - An association between a material sample and something
  * [PairwiseInteractionAssociation](PairwiseInteractionAssociation.md) - An interaction at the molecular level between two physical entities
  * [PopulationToPopulationAssociation](PopulationToPopulationAssociation.md) - An association between a two populations
  * [SequenceFeatureRelationship](SequenceFeatureRelationship.md) - For example, a particular exon is part of a particular transcript or gene